○ 11 min read

 Restricting Sugar Can Help Promote Mood

-Less Sugar Can Lead to Maintenance of Healthy Blood Sugar Levels
+Less Sugar Can Lead to the Maintenance of Healthy Blood Sugar Levels

 With this one, it’s easy to see the connection.
 It’s pretty obvious that eating sugar will raise your blood sugar.
-When it gets out of balance, the body stops responding as efficiently, and you get something called insulin resistance.
+When it gets unmanageable, the body stops responding as efficiently, and insulin becomes difficult to manage.
 This means the body starts to change its ability to react to insulin, and the glucose in the blood isn’t used up as fuel the way it should be.
-This can, of course, lead to type 2 diabetes and a whole range of other health problems and risk factors.
+This can, of course, lead to a whole range of health problems and risk factors.

 Less Sugar Can Lead to a Glowing Complexion